These pumpkin spice muffins are perfect for fall. So moist, filled with pumpkin, and dipped in cinnamon sugar.

 Moist pumpkin muffins are topped with delicious cinnamon sugar.

-How to Make Pumpkin Spice Muffins
+How to make Pumpkin Muffins

 These pumpkin muffins are made from scratch and are a totally no-fail, easy recipe.
 You can even make them without a mixer, which is a total score in my book.